EmmanuelRoux/ngx-matomo-client/README.md

 ### Can I use `ngx-matomo-client` in a zoneless Angular application?

 Matomo is fully compatible with zoneless applications out of the box.

+### My app freezes during route changes — how can I fix it?

+Set `runOutsideAngular: true` in the config to prevent tracking from triggering Angular change detection.

 ## Roadmap